ioanungurean/forge-react-app/readme.md

 * Optimize it!
 * And the best thing is it supports minified bundles!
 It parses them to get real size of bundled modules.
 And it also shows their gzipped sizes!

-> Note: In order for this plugin to work you will also have to uncomment this line: `plugins.BundleAnalyzerPlugin` from `devtools > webpack > production.js`.
-Leave it commented when you're not using `analysis` script.

 ## Folder Structure

 ```